mewza/mclt/README.md

 criminals like Bill Gates, I wish you the same, you traitors to humanity!
 Where's your fucking dignity bending over for these criminals!?!
 Then you too are not worthy of your skin!
-And if this makes me an anti-semite, which is a buillshit label these scumbags try to attach to you as soon as you expose them for who they are then be it, the biggest anti-semitites is people like Bill Gates, if you want to know the truth, these scumbag zionist scum!
+And if this makes me an anti-semite, which is a buillshit label these scumbags try to attach to you as soon as you expose them for who they are then be it, the biggest anti-semitites is people like Bill Gates, if you want to know the truth.